-This Paleo & Keto Peanut Butter Cups Recipe is super easy to make and tastes just like the original candy we all know and love!
+This keto peanut butter cups recipe is super easy to make with only 5 ingredients and tastes just like the original candy we all know and love!

 While I love candy, such as Turtles and Peanut Butter Cups, the long ingredient list and loads of sugar in the store-bought varieties make me think twice.

 However, by making them yourself, you can control the ingredients and sugar.
-Plus, they're suuuuper easy and taste just as good as the original!
+Plus, they're super easy and taste just as good as the original!

 For the sweetener, I prefer to use Powdered Besti Monk Fruit Allulose Blend.

-Erythritol-based sweeteners, even the powdered ones, can cause the filling to be a bit gritty.
+While erythritol-based sweeteners will work, they can sometimes cause the filling to be a bit gritty.
 However, the powdered monk fruit allulose blend variety dissolves beautifully and has NO aftertaste at all - YAY!!!